sankalp-12/gsoc-2023/proposal.md

 Forensic container checkpointing allows the creation of stateful copies of a running container without the container knowing that it is being checkpointed.
 The copy of the container is then analyzed without the original container being aware of it.
 At the time of writing this proposal, only ***CRI-O: v1.25*** has support for forensic container checkpointing, which must only be used as a container runtime for a Kubernetes installation.

-In Kubernetes, the the container checkpoint is available as a compressed archive in the form of a  `.tar` file.
+In Kubernetes, the container checkpoint is available as a compressed archive in the form of a  `.tar` file.
 In the following parts of the proposal, I will be referring to the checkpoint archive as `ContainerCheckpoint.tar`.

 The checkpoint archive is extracted with the help of `tar xf ContainerCheckpoint.tar`.
 Extracting the checkpoint archive results in the following files and directories: